-A suggest counter design is to have two separate counters that are shared.
-One counts the number of matrices produced, and the other counts the number of matrices consumed.
+A possible counter design is to have two separate synchronized counters, one to count the number of matrices produced, the other to count the number of matrices consumed.
 Inside the producer or consumer worker method, having access to both counters is helpful.